bbchk/personal_config/README.md

 ### TODO: nvim :

-- I need to learn how to use debuggers in nvim !
-- make no formatting save in nvim remove whitespaces in the end of file | how to w or ww only the selected area?
 - research other usefull configurations for .gitconfig that make default git tools better not to install anything third-party

 ### TODO: tmux: